 - EFNA reserves the right to disqualify any entry which breaches any of these rules.

-- An independent judging panel shall select the winner and runners up.
+- An independent judging panel shall select the winner and runners up. test

 - All information submitted will be stored in accordance with EFNA’s Data Protection Policy.